WE ARE SPECIAL NEEDS PARENTS

 The vision of DadsMOVE is to provide every parent/caregiver (especially dads!) that we connect with, the tools, support, and training needed to be fully engaged in the recovery of their children.

 DadsMOVE is a statewide organization, with many opportunities for men (and parents!) to become more involved in helping not only their own special needs children succeed and recover…

 Your DadsMOVE Donation is Tax Deductible.
 Your donations go to funding our DadsMOVE institute, supporting awareness and breaking the stigmas of mental-health issues for families.
 Be a part of the solution!

 We have workshops and IEP trainings for parents.
 See what our upcoming trainings.
 Our workshops are for parents, caregivers, and professionals, and is completely free.

 DadsMOVE offers parent workshops and weekend trainings to encourages support, community and foster knowledge.
 This is a large part of our organization, and we look forward to personally connecting and encouraging each other.

-Are you the parent or caregiver of a child with behavioral health concerns?
+Are you the parent of a child with behavioral health concerns?

-This weekend event is open to Dadsgrandparents, and other male caregivers, who have a special needs child in their family, or extended family.
+This weekend event is open to Dads, Moms, grandparents, and other caregivers, who have a special needs child in their family, or extended family.